 Construction of the lightweight superyacht by McConaghy Boats

-McConaghy has built the components of Adastra to custom design, to reduce her weight.
+McConaghy has built the components of Adastra to custom design to reduce its weight.
 The in-house built components include fibre hatches, portlights, ladders and hinges, all made of carbon.

 More than 350 craftsmen, designers and engineers of McConaghy in both China and Australia worked on the construction of the yacht.
 The outrigger of the superyacht was specially designed by optimising its height, allowing easier movement on the waves.